Leak Track 2000

 Frequently Asked Questions

-How fast can it detect a leak?
+How fast can LT2000 detect a leak?

 Leaks are detected using a combination of pressure, flow, line pack and, if available, meter error.
 For larger leaks, such as a pipeline rupture, leaks can be detected within seconds and verified within minutes.

-Can LT2000 detect leaks durning an upset?
+Can LT2000 detect leaks during an upset?

 Yes.
 During a pipeline upset the metrics (pressures, flows, etc.) in the pipeline oscillate until the pipeline settles into a new equilibrium state.
 LT2000 takes these oscillations into account based on the type of upset and adjusts internal operating parameters allowing for the variations.
 Then as the pipeline reaches a new equilibrium state LT2000, continuously readjusts its operating parameters to insure the maximum protection possible.